MichaelCurrin/code-cookbook/recipes/other/editor-config.md

 I find this a good starting point for adding a file to a project and then refining it.

-#### Focus on 2-spaces
+#### Focus on 2 spaces

-Even if most of the files by count use 4 spaces, if  most of your file types use 2 spaces then use this.

-This handles shell, JS, Ruby, CSS, config files, etc. without setting them explicitly.
+Set the default to 2 spaces and then override certain files to 4 spaces.

 - `.editorconfig`
     ```ini